Common product ingredients are often discussed in the news – below is the L Brands’ perspective on some you may have heard about.

 Consistent with our sourcing policies, we will not knowingly sell products that contain Australian merino wool until the practices of mulesing and live exporting end.

 L Brands is committed to responsible sourcing of man-made cellulosic fibers, including rayon, viscose and modal.
-We are working with our suppliers in an effort to ensure that we do not knowingly source fabrics from ancient and endangered forests or sources that contribute to deforestation, the loss of High Conservation Values or human rights abuses, and anticipate reaching this goal by the end of 2017.
+We are working with our suppliers in an effort to ensure that we do not knowingly source fabrics from ancient and endangered forests or sources that contribute to deforestation, the loss of High Conservation Values or human rights abuses.
 We are committed to working with our suppliers to source man-made cellulosic fibers produced from FSC certified forestry operations or, where unavailable, from certified forestry operations sources that are independently verified to meet our policy.
 We will report on our progress publicly.
 Please refer to our Forest Products page for additional information.